MA in Educational Psychology (Quantitative Methodology)

 - Structural equation modeling

-In the MA program, students will develop proficiency in applied statistics, research design, and fundamental concepts of test theory and psychometrics.
+In the M.A. program, students will develop proficiency in applied statistics, research design, and fundamental concepts of test theory and psychometrics.

 Our program prepares you for advanced study in a doctoral program, the path most of our students take.
-Graduates who do not pursue a doctoral degree go on to work in a variety of settings, such as data analysts in testing companies, research coordinators, or assessment specialists in K-12 school systems and higher education.
+Graduates who do not pursue a doctoral degree go on to work in a variety of settings, such as data analysts in testing companies, research coordinators, or assessment specialists in P-12 school systems and higher education.

 - World-renowned faculty

-- Less than 3:1 student to faculty ratio
+- Less than 3:1 student-to-faculty ratio

 - Complete master’s thesis in a research-oriented program

-The MA requires students to complete 30 hours of course credit, 6 of which may be for thesis research.
+The M.A. requires students to complete 30 hours of course credit, 6 of which may be for thesis research.
 The program culminates in the completion of a thesis that meaningfully advances the field of quantitative methodology.

-The 24 hours of coursework requires some foundational courses to be the same for all students.
+The 24 hours of coursework require some foundational courses to be the same for all students.
 For remaining courses, students will work with their closely with advisors to tailor a program of study that provides students with the training they need to be successful in a future career.
 The required courses include:

 - Four foundational courses in applied statistics